Updated January 2021

 The Penn Museum’s At-Home Anthro LIVE offers live, interactive programs with hands-on arts & crafts projects that kids can do at home.
 At-Home Anthropology offers similar projects in an “anytime” online format.
 World Wonders: After School is designed for children ages 5-12 to engage in interactive workshops that teach young learners about diverse cultures and traditions around the globe.
 Additional programs and activities can be found on the Kids & Family section of the Penn Museum website.

 Famous local Ben Franklin has a fun science museum named after him, where you can explore the night Skies @Home each month with Derrick Pitts, the Franklin Institute’s Chief Astronomer.
 Check out the Institute’s #SparksofScience series for science experiments—including some you can do at home.
 Want to make DIY crystals?
 Eileen’s latest Kids Guide to Philadelphia has just been published!

 Practice Your Tunes and Thrills in Branson, MO

-Many families hope they can safely plan an outdoor adventure this fall or for next year and there’s no place more exciting than a river trip.
+Many families hope they can safely plan an outdoor adventure this spring, summer or for next year and there’s no place more exciting than a river trip.
 The team at expert outfitter OARS offers safe one- to six-day professionally guided trips for ages 4+ that include fully sanitized camping equipment and all meals.
-Their fall offerings include the Colorado River through the Grand Canyon, through October.
-Not ready to hit the current?
-Request your free copy of the 2020-2021 O.A.R.S.
-Family Adventures Catalog today; then check out their cool half-hour River Rafting Safety Orientation Video which will help the kids understand the magnitude of the adventure ahead!
+Check out their cool half-hour River Rafting Safety Orientation Video which will help the kids understand the magnitude of the adventure ahead!

 Relax Together with Brilliant Arts from All Arts